Nikesh16/Social-Site-/UseCases.md

 </tr>
     <tr>
   <td>Postconditions</td>
-    <td>After clicking send option, the message delivers to the concerned user and he/she can reply the message</td>
+    <td>The users can click send option, the message delivers to the concerned user and he/she can reply the message.
+Admin uses mailing system to mail the clients.</td>
 </tr>
  </table>